The website and device pages don't warn about proprietary (and likely signed) TrustZone TEE

 Looking at some documentation and known free implementations for that could help (ARM's reference trusted firmware).
 Some platforms and devices come with more documentation about TrustZone (e.g. i.MX53 and USB armory, Tegra X1).

-#3 Updated by Paul Kocialkowski almost 3 years ago
+#3 Updated by Paul Kocialkowski about 3 years ago

 There is some generic documentation about TrustZone available.From ARM: